 Encounter Acknowledgement (Check in)

-A patient who have undergone a visit registration, he or she is checked (his/her arrival is acknowledged.
+A patient who have undergone a visit registration, he or she is checked in (his/her arrival is acknowledged).
 The ‘check-in’ process (in RIS) denotes that the patient is formally registered as a case receiving service at the Radiology department.
 The patient can be identified by the use of bar-code label scanner.
 This action would automatically lead to:

 - export to RIS of data concerning the visit (visit number, visit location, attending care provider) from CIS Patient Management Application

 - allocation of the patient to a work list

 Once orders are converted to tasks, the facilitation of work processes are taken over by PACS.

 The list of orders of a particular examination / machine / room / performer for a particular period of time can be glimpsed from the appointments page of the scheduling book.
 The orders remain as tentative tasks until the patient’s arrival is acknowledged and the patient is deemed suitable for undergoing the examination/study/procedure ordered.

 When the patient has checked in, the accession number for the planned examination is given marking the transformation of the order into a definitive task.
 The examination is then inserted into the task list or work list for the room / machine / performer as slotted in the scheduling book.
 Modification of sequence/priority can be made.
 The patient’s performance progress status of the entire procedure may be denoted as ‘listed’ both in RIS, PACS and in CIS.

 Creating this work list is a function RIS.
 The process is applicable for all patients undergoing examinations in the main Radiology Department or at any other point of care (units or departments) where imaging are performed.